 Includes grape bud mite (Colomerus vitis)

 Pest description and crop damage Grape bud mites are tiny (0.1 to 0.2 mm long), wormlike, and whitish yellow with two pairs of legs near the head.
-They can only be seen under magnification (45 X or higher on a microscope), and the damage they cause is usually the first indication of their presence.
-The grape bud mite resides within the bud and causes damage by feeding on the stem, leaf and flower primordia within the bud.
-In spring, damaged buds may be delayed and only weak shoots may grow, if any at all from damaged buds.
+They can only be seen at magnification of 45 X or higher under a microscope, and the damage they cause is usually the first indication of their presence.
+The grape bud mite resides within the bud and causes damage by feeding on the preformed stem, leaf and flower primordia that exist within the bud.
+In spring, there may be no growth at all from damaged buds, or only weak shoots may grow from less damaged parts of the compound bud.
 Vines infested with bud mites may exhibit erratic budbreak, stunted shoots, malformed basal leaves, and have reduced number of flower clusters.
 Stunted shoots may have arrested development and fail to grow beyond a few inches.
-Damage is most visible on tissues rapidly growing during budbreak and until shoots are less than 6 inches in length.
+Damage is most visible on tissues rapidly growing during budbreak and up to 6 inches in length.
 Symptoms observed from mite feeding should not be confused with symptoms of nutrient deficiency (boron or zinc), low reserve carbohydrates, herbicide damage, frost, or thrips damage.
 There are distinct differences between bud mite-related damage and other factors.